vatass/AdaptiveShrinkageDKGP/README.md

-# Adaptive Shrinkage Deep Kernel Gaussian Process (AS-DKGP)
+# Adaptive Shrinkage Deep Kernel Gaussian Process

 This repository contains the official implementation of the paper: